Rome.us

 Early Life

-In 305, Diocletian and Maximian abdicated their thrones to Galerius in the East and Constantius in the west.
-However, the son of Maximian, Maxentius, and Constantine felt betrayed.
+In 305, Diocletian and Maximian abdicated their thrones to Galerius in the East and Constantius in the West.
+However, the sons of Maximian, Maxentius, and Constantine felt betrayed.
 It led to a long battle over control of both parts of the empire.
-After the abdication of Diocletian, Galerius allowed Constantine to return to the west in 306 and to serve under his father.
+After the abdication of Diocletian, Galerius allowed Constantine to return to the West in 306 and to serve under his father.
 Thus, before Constantius died of leukemia (the reason he was called “Pale”) in 306 in York, Constantine had a chance to campaign with his father in Britain against the Picts.

 After his father’s death, Constantine continued to build a reputation as a person able to make strong decisions in a fast way, and in 307, he attacked the Franks.
 There, he killed two Frankish kings by throwing them to beasts in the amphitheater at Trier.
 He gained the respect of the army, and they started to trust him.

-With the death of Constantius and the success of the war in Britain, people expected Constantine to become the new Augustus in the west.
-However, Severus, who was caesar and a close friend of Galerius, was advanced to the post, despite the claim that Constantius had named his son Augustus before the death.
+With the death of Constantius and the success of the war in Britain, people expected Constantine to become the new Augustus in the West.
+However, Severus, who was Caesar and a close friend of Galerius, was advanced to the post despite the claim that Constantius had named his son Augustus before his death.

 Race for Power

 Despite the official decree, Constantine was declared Augustus by his people.
-Galerius, however, refused to acknowledge this statement, calling himself a caesar.
+Galerius, however, refused to acknowledge this statement, calling himself a Caesar.
 It shouldn’t be overlooked that Maxentius ignored Galerius and Constantine and declared himself Augustus in 307 AD.
 With the support of Rome and the Praetorian Guard, he controlled Sicily, Corsica, Sardinia, and some parts of North Africa.
-In the end, six different people will eventually take control in the west.
+In the end, six different people will eventually take control of the West.

 The Battle of Milvian Bridge